 To sum things up, here are the best practices Dr. Allawh and Dr. Shainhouse recommend following when using disinfectant products to ensure your skin stays clean and healthy.

-"Physically cleaning the hands by lathering with soap and rinsing with warm water and then wiping dry is the most effective method to clean/ sanitize the skin," Dr. Shainhouse says.
-So if there's a sink, soap, and water nearby, opt to use that versus reaching for a disinfectant or sanitizing product.
+When it comes to cleaning your skin, using good old soap and water is a no-brainer.
+"Physically cleaning the hands by lathering with soap and rinsing with warm water and then wiping dry is the most effective method to clean and sanitize the skin," Dr. Shainhouse says.
+So, if there's a sink nearby, opt to use that versus reaching for a disinfectant or sanitizing skincare product.

-When it comes to disinfectant cleaning products you use to clean surfaces in your home, they usually contain chemicals and are too strong to use on the skin.
-They can cause skin irritation, itching, burning, redness, swelling, or dryness.
+The disinfectant cleaning products that everyone uses to clean surfaces in their homes usually contain chemicals and are too strong to use on the skin.
+These alcohol-based products can cause skin irritation, itching, burning, redness, swelling, or dryness.

 The chemicals in the products can also be absorbed by the skin and cause other health issues.